Zapote/go-ezbus/README.md

 ## idea
 Ezbus is great to use when working in a distrubuted system.
 Publish events when a software executes a command and let rest of the system now.

-Plugin new software components without touching the existing one.
+Plugin new software components in your architecture without touching the existing ones.

 Ezbus is super easy to use and will get you started in no time.